seanh/python-multiversion-dependency-management-demo/README.md

   be installed.

 * Both `make sure` and GitHub Actions use tox to run everything in parallel which is much faster.

-  I also removed the `parallel_show_output = true` that we use in our other projects so that it only shows the output of any failed environments, keeps the logs much shorter.
+  One nice thing about how tox does this is that by default (if you don't put `parallel_show_output = true` in your `tox.ini`) it only prints the output of any envs that failed, not the ones that succeeded.
-  Also removed the `tox-pyenv` plugin because I don't think we need it and it creates log noise on GitHub Actions.
+  This makes the logs in your terminal or in GitHub Actions much shorter.

 ### GitHub Actions